Geopositioning: Background

-Geopositioning uses various visual and electronic methods including position lines and position circles, celestial navigation, radio navigation, and the use of satellite navigation systems.
+Geopositioning uses various visual and electronic methods including position lines and position circles, celestial navigation, radio navigation, radio and WiFi positioning systems, and the use of satellite navigation systems.

 The calculation requires measurements or observations of distances or angles to reference points whose positions are known.
 In 2D surveys, observations of three reference points are enough to compute a position in a two-dimensional plane.
 In practice, observations are subject to errors resulting from various physical and atmospheric factors that influence the measurement of distances and angles.

 A practical example of obtaining a position fix would be for a ship to take bearing measurements on three lighthouses positioned along the coast.
-These measurements could be made visually using a hand bearing compass, or in poor visibility, electronically using radar or radio direction finding.
+These measurements could be made visually using a hand bearing compass, or in case of poor visibility, electronically using radar or radio direction finding.
 Since all physical observations are subject to errors, the resulting position fix is also subject to inaccuracy.
 Although in theory two lines of position (LOP) are enough to define a point, in practice 'crossing' more LOPs provides greater accuracy and confidence, especially if the lines cross at a good angle to each other.
 Three LOPs are considered the minimum for a practical navigational fix.
 The three LOPs when drawn on the chart will in general form a triangle, known as a 'cocked hat'.
 The navigator will have more confidence in a position fix that is formed by a small cocked hat with angles close to those of an equilateral triangle.